 The hot version of Vietnamese egg coffee is placed in a smaller cup and has a thick, foamy egg-based head.
 This yellowish heap of jacked-up creamy goodness is perfection.

 >>> More about Vietnam's essence in Hanoi Street Food Tour with FREE local guides

 As coffee culture remains an adhesive element of Vietnamese culture and society, more and more cafes will have a go at whipping up their own version.

-Below are some high-ranked store serving the signature drink of Hanoi
+Below are some high-ranked store serving the best "egg-cellent" egg coffee in Hanoi.

 Café Giang is known as the original coffee shop serving Vietnamese egg coffee in Hanoi.